shayenna/HealthyHeadwatersLab_wiki/Other-resources/Student-onboarding.md

 - [ ]	Contact Catherine to be granted access to the lab Dropbox folder
 - [ ]	Contact Jess Ives to be granted access to the lab GitHub team
 - [ ]	Complete the required [Health and Safety trainings](http://www1.uwindsor.ca/hr/system/files/CTR-FS-Aug%202015.pdf)
-- [ ]	Complete any required readings
+- [ ]	Complete any required readings in Zotero
 - [ ]	Work with Catherine and Mary Lou to get the correct keys for rooms you will need to access